Compare

 Schedule controlfitDelivery cadence is part of configuration, so reading can happen in planned blocks.The reading habit is usually shaped by app visits, publisher cadence, or feed updates.

-General feed inputsFocused on supported developer news sources and technology topics.Better suited to broad personal aggregation across many feed and newsletter types.
+General feed inputsFocused on supported sources and topics across software engineering and the software industry.Better suited to broad personal aggregation across many feed and newsletter types.

-Best fitA developer news digest with configured topics, sources, summaries, and schedule.A custom personal newsletter assembled from many existing inputs.
+Best fitA personalized software engineering digest with configured topics, sources, summaries, and schedule.A custom personal newsletter assembled from many existing inputs.

 Product guide